| ECHINODERMATA : OPHIURIDA : Ophiuridae | STARFISH, SEA URCHINS, ETC. |

 Distribution: In shallow water this species has been found abundantly in some Scottish sea lochs.
 It has been recorded from deep water all round the British Isles.

-Similar Species: Other Ophiura species are similar but generally have shorter arms.
+Similar Species: Ophiura species are similar but generally have shorter arms.

 Key Identification Features: